Tibusungu 'e Vayayana

-Tibusungu 'e Vayayana (汪明輝 (Wāng Mínghuī)) is a Taiwanese Tsou politician.
+Tibusungu 'e Vayayana (汪明輝 (Wāng Mínghuī)) is a Taiwanese Tsou geographer and politician.
 He has served as the Deputy Minister of the Council of Indigenous Peoples (CIP) since 20 May 2016.

 Education

 Vayayana obtained his bachelor's, master's and doctoral degrees in geography from National Taiwan Normal University (NTNU).

 Early career

 Vayayana is an associate professor at the Department of Geography at NTNU.
 He heads the Indigenous Research and Development Center of the university and has helped CIP to conduct surveys on traditional tribal territories.